dayt0n/OdysseusLinuxSetup/README.md

 Odysseus Linux Setup
 ====================

 This is just a helpful utility to fix any issues that may come up when trying to use Odysseus for Linux.
-This has only been tested on Ubuntu 14.04.2.
+This has only been tested on Ubuntu 14.04.2 and Mint.
 You can download the compiled version [here](http://t.co/3V2b0kNZhM).

 Run with sudo.